jbiatek/propbets/README.md

 The page can be found here: https://jbiatek.github.io/propbets/

-The simplest thing to do is have everyone fill out the form for themselves, then compare answers and scores afterward.
-I will update the page with the answers after the game, and then it *should* update after refreshing the page, and scores will be visible on the dashboard.

-If you want to get fancier, have people fill out the form themselves and ask them to send you their answers.
-Once the form is finished, they'll see the code for their answers at the end (this is really a very simple JSON file).
-If you collect all those answers, you can copy-paste the JSON into each entry (use the edit button in the top right to paste the JSON), then you'll have everyone's entries in one place.
-Once the answers are in, the Dashboard will have a leaderboard of all the entries.
-You can also fill the answers in on your own, there's a link to the Answers key on the wiki.
-If you fill out the answers yourself live, the Dashboard will update live too.
-Note that if you fill out the answers, it'll override my update with answers unless you delete the Answers entry entirely and then reload.
+Fill out the forms as directed, and data will be stored in your browser's local storage.
+If you need TiddlyWiki's full controls, there is a checkbox on the home page for turning off "simple" mode.

+For in-person play, it should be sufficient to have everyone fill in their entry on whatever computer is going to display the results for everyone.
+You can also have people fill out the form and send you their JSON, which can be found at the end of the entry form.
+Create a corresponding entry on your end, edit the entry, and paste their JSON to fill in the answers.

+The Dashboard will have a leaderboard of all the entries, and you can grade them with the answer editor linked to on the home page.

-If you really really want to go all out, run a Node.js TiddlyWiki server and import the tidddlers from this file to create a live clone.
-You'll probably want to disable or delete the Browser Storage plugin, since that can only cause confusion with an actual server.
+If you really really want to go all out, run a Node.js TiddlyWiki server and pull the two plugins out of this page and into your wiki.
+The "Offline Mode" and "Entry Form" pages are your starting point, and should probably be set as your default tiddlers.